karnotxyz/karnot-cli/README.md

 cargo build --release
 ```

 3. Initialize a new app chain.
-Ensure to fund the logged account, especially if you've chosen Avail as your DA Layer.
+Please fund the DA account (if applicable).

 ```shell
 ./target/release/madara init